GoldCryptocurrency/Gold/bounties.md

-## All the information about bounties for Gold Cryptocurrency will be found here.
+## All the information for Gold bounties will be found here.

 Total bounty: 500,000 GOLDC